Resources for sustainable, affordable travel

 Their smartphone app provides a currency converter with live exchange rates and enables you to transfer money and track your transfers on the go.

-We have had a few claims throughout the year (for an allergic reaction that required Paul to seek emergency treatment and prescription sunglasses that broke and needed to be replaced), and TINZ’s customer service has been excellent.
+We had three claims throughout our year in Europe/Middle East (for an allergic reaction that required Paul to seek emergency treatment, for prescription sunglasses that broke and needed to be replaced, and for a knee injury), and TINZ’s customer service was excellent.

 Smartphone Travel Apps